Text by Araxie Andréassian and S. Der-Meguerditchian

 Melkon had four children (Aghavni, born 1903, Shnorhig, born in 1905, a girl (name unknown), born in 1909, and a boy called Haig, born in 1912).
 Melkon was hanged by the local authorities in 1915.
 Takouhi, his wife, died in the deportation march, Shnorhig was kidnapped by Kurds (place unknown) and Aghavni went to work as a maid in a Turkish family (place unknown).
 Haig's destiny remains unknown.

-The complete family tree researched and designed by Araxie Andréassian with the great help of her uncles and aunts, specially the uncle Arthur Antréassian - the tree can be seen in PDF format by clicking here.
+The family tree made by Araxie Andréassian with the help of her uncles and aunts - clik here to see the tree in PDF format.

 Samuel had two children - Tony Tungrian/Tenguerian and Samy Tungrian/Tenguerian (Samy died during WWII, on 5 January 1945 in Bastogne, in the Ardennes - Belgium).
 Samuel raised his niece Shnorhig (Melkon's daughter) who was found by her family and brought to the US (Boston).
 Shnorhig married an Armenian refugee from Sivas with the surname Zara.
 Aghavni (Melkon's older daughter) was found by her family and was taken to Paris (1923) to live with her aunt Shamel; later she married Levon Der-Meguerditchian from Marash and migrated to Buenos Aires (1929).